A brief history of forensic accounting

 Modern forensic accounting practices can cover many different cases, from business valuations and commercial disputes to criminal confiscation and forensic insolvency.

-Contact our forensic accountants in Manchester
+Contact our forensic accountants in Manchester and London

 If you’re a legal professional seeking to appoint an experienced, independent forensic accountant, contact our forensic accounting team today.

-Our head of forensic accounting, Stephen Verber, has been instructed in more than 200 cases as an expert witness.
+Our head of accounting, Stephen Verber, has been instructed in more than 200 cases as an expert witness.
 Stephen is experienced in producing independent expert reports and acting as a single joint expert in a range of cases, from fraud and crime to matrimonial and contractual disputes.